SeptemberHX/HP-Spectre-X360-13-late-2018-Hackintosh/readme.md

 > I created the EFI based on the EFI provided by jessi-mj on [olarila](https://www.olarila.com/topic/6636-mojave-10145-on-hp-spectre-x360-with-i7-8565u/) and instructions from Kusaanko on [tonymacx86](https://www.tonymacx86.com/threads/guide-hp-spectre-x360-13-ap0037tu-late-2018.295518/).
 > Thanks for their working !!

+> DO NOT use the DSDT.aml in this repo.
+Follow  [tonymacx86](https://www.tonymacx86.com/threads/guide-hp-spectre-x360-13-ap0037tu-late-2018.295518/) to create your own DSDT.aml

 For more details in creating the EFI, following the link above.

 > For different model, please follow [tonymacx86](https://www.tonymacx86.com/threads/guide-hp-spectre-x360-13-ap0037tu-late-2018.295518/) to generate your own DSDT.aml, apply patches and put it back to EFI.